• Skip to primary navigation

 There are 20 states that base their definition of income on the federal definition of adjusted gross income (AGI) from the Internal Revenue Code of 1986, as amended, and automatically update their definition with changes in federal law.

-Accordingly, changes in federal tax law, such as the new exclusion from income for student loan forgiveness, will automatically affect state income tax in these states.
-These states include:
+What Does This Mean: Changes in federal tax law, such as the new exclusion from income for student loan forgiveness, will automatically affect state income tax in these states.
+Therefore, whatever happens at the federal level for student loan forgiveness will automatically happen at the state level.
+So, starting January 1, 2026, these states will once again tax loan forgiveness unless it's explicitly excluded (like PSLF).

 • Connecticut